PDCConf/PDCConf2021/content/_index.md

 You think about anything in IT that helped your organization in cost depletion, deliverables at pace with the quality of service, or other benefits!
 Join us virtually to share your thought process that helps many across the geography.

 {{% /other-info %}}

-{{% home-info what=":Online,Days:2,Sessions:45+,Parallel Tracks:3" class="primary" %}}
-## #PDCConf2021

-The biggest PowerShell Conference in Asia has adopted a new dimension and formats to bring expert sessions on DevOps and Cloud.

-Come along, share your knowledge and learn something new.

-{{% /home-info %}}

 {{% share-button %}}
 {{% /share-button %}}